genomicepidemiology/CGPhylo/README.md

-# CGPhylo
+# cgPhylo

-CGPhylo is a tool for determining phylogeny between bacterial isolates for which there are core genome MLST schemas ([cgmlst](https://https://www.cgmlst.org/).
+cgPhylo is a tool for determining phylogeny between bacterial isolates for which there are core genome MLST schemas ([cgmlst.org](https://https://www.cgmlst.org/)).
 Phylogeny is determined by comparing the multiple alignments of conserved core genes shared by the input samples.

 ## Installation

-To install CGPhylo run:
+To install cgPhylo run:

 ```bash
 conda install -c genomicepidemiology cgphylo